docker/docs/compose/index.md

 Then, with a single command, you create and start all the services from your configuration.

-Compose works in all environments: production, staging, development, testing, as well as CI workflows.
+Compose works in all environments; production, staging, development, testing, as well as CI workflows.
 It also has commands for managing the whole lifecycle of your application:

  * Start, stop, and rebuild services